Yoga for Menopause Symptoms

 Kapha Light vegetables, legumes, ginger, black pepper.
 Early rising, active mornings.
 Limit heavy, oily foods.

-You may also hear about ashwagandha (for stress and sleep) and shatavari (for dryness and hormonal support).
+You may also hear about ashwagandha (traditionally used for stress and sleep) and shatavari (traditionally used for dryness and hormonal support).
 Talk with a qualified practitioner about whether they’re right for you.
 Herbs can interact with medications—check with your clinician if you take prescription drugs or have a medical condition.
 Simple adds—like a short meditation or a daily walk—pair well with yoga and can sit alongside medical options such as HRT when needed.
 Prefer hands-on guidance?
 Consider an Ayurvedic yoga retreat.

 Real Stories: Women Thriving with Ayurveda for Menopause

-These practices have helped many women feel more in control during menopause.
+These practices have helped some women feel more in control during menopause.

 Elena’s Hot Flash Relief